 Foster care provides cats and kittens with temporary housing until they are ready for adoption.
 Foster care is particularly helpful for the young, sick, injured, orphaned, juvenile and elderly.
 These animals do not do well in a shelter situation.
 Stress decreases their already compromised immune system.

 How to Get Started

-Upcoming Volunteer/Foster Orientations
+Upcoming Volunteer/Foster Orientation Dates